grouparoo/app-example-porter/README.md

 In this example, we deployed a single server type that acts as both a WEB and BACKGROUND WORKER service for simplicity.
 For more robust deployments, you may want to split these tasks to different servers.

+Even though it's not needed by the buildpack, we use a `Procfile` to run the application directly, bypassing `npm start`.
+In this way signals are property passed to the app.

 You may want to modify logging behavior with:

 - `GROUPAROO_LOGS_STDOUT_DISABLE_TIMESTAMP=true`- Don't prepend timestamps to log messages